secutils-dev/secutils-docs/docs/guides/web_security/csp.md

 </tbody>
 </table>

-11. Click on the **Save** button to save the responder
+11. Click the **Save** button to save the responder
 12. Once the responder is set up, it will appear in the responders grid along with its unique URL
-13. Click on the responder's URL to navigate to the test page
+13. Click the responder's URL to navigate to the test page
-14. On the test page, click on the **Eval** button and notice that nothing happens except that browser logs an error message in its console meaning that you have successfully forbidden **eval()** with the Content Security Policy
+14. On the test page, click the **Eval** button and notice that nothing happens except that browser logs an error message in its console meaning that you have successfully forbidden **eval()** with the Content Security Policy
 15. Go back to the responder's grid and expand the **CSP Reporting** responder to view the CSP violation report that browser has sent when you tried to use **eval()**

 Watch the video demo below to see all the steps mentioned earlier in action: